 It is not expected that genetic health would be negatively impacted by the Proposed Action.
-The AML range of 891-1,165 should provide for acceptable genetic diversity.
+The AML range of 274 - 400 should provide for acceptable genetic diversity of both HMAs combined (Cothran 2001; Cothran 2010).

 By maintaining wild horse population size within the AML, there would be a lower density of wild horses across the HMA, reducing competition for resources and allowing wild horses to utilize their preferred habitat.
-Maintaining population size within the established AML would be expected to improve forage quantity and quality and promote healthy, self-sustaining populations of wild horses in a thriving natural ecological balance and multiple use relationship on the public lands in the area.
+Maintaining population size within the established AML would be expected to improve forage quantity and quality, and promote healthy, self-sustaining populations of wild horses in a thriving natural ecological balance and multiple use relationship on the public lands in the area.
 Deterioration of the range associated with wild horse overpopulation would be avoided.
 Managing wild horse populations in balance with the available habitat and other multiple uses would lessen the potential for individual animals or the herd to be affected by drought, and would avoid or minimize the need for emergency gathers, which would reduce stress to the animals and increase the success of these herds over the long term.